nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 {% image src='/img/pages/getting-started/universal-app-links/dashboard_enable_universal_links.png' 3-quarters center alt='enable Universal Links on Branch dashboard' %}

-{% caution title="bnc.lt links with your Test Key?" %}

-Due to a change in iOS 9.3.1, Universal Links will not work on *Test* apps using the `bnc.lt` domain.
-Please test `bnc.lt` Universal Links with your Live app, where they will work as expected.
-[Read more](http://status.branch.io/incidents/b0c19p6hpq58){:target="_blank"}.
-{% endcaution %}

 ## Add the entitlement to your project

 {% if page.ios or page.unity or page.adobe or page.react %}